Ayurvedic Nutrition

 • Examples: Coffee, chillies, garlic, onion, heavily spiced dishes, chocolate

-• Effect: Traditionally associated with restlessness, desire, and agitation
+• Effect: Traditionally associated with restlessness, desire, agitation

 Tamasic Foods (Inertia)